 At that time, the only story I had that wasn't either published, purchased, or under consideration was "Zero Hour"/"A Spell of Bad Luck."
 It contained no reference to anything alcoholic, but it would be a simple matter to put a glass of sangria into the first-person narrator's hands.
 I decided to go with the Hitler-free version of "Zero Hour," because I'd never sold a story whose title began with the letter Z, and I was looking to fill that gap in my alphabetical bibliography.
 I also name-checked Barb Goffman and Crime Travel and sent Teresa the story.
 She accepted it, and Murder by the Glass was published by Untreed Reads in September 2021.

-You can order the trade paperback or e-book at this link.
+If you too want to read "Zero Hour" (and/or the rest of the book!), you can order the trade paperback or e-book at this link.

 Return to Bibliography.